saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-18-saltstack-overview.md

 - You can express yourself in Python .
 - You can pip install whatever you want and use that in the execution module (system running the minion has to let you).
 - Many Salt interfaces, like the pillar and grains, are available in the execution module through special dunder methods.
-- The execution module can be used in other Salt facilities as well.
+- The execution module can be used by other other Salt features as well.
 You can call the execution module in states, custom states and in other execution modules.
 - The master can utilize the message bus to have all minions run the execution module in (near) parallel.